-Yes 2 Renewables is the Friends of the Earth Melbourne’s campaign for 100 per cent renewable energy.
+Yes 2 Renewables is Friends of the Earth Melbourne’s campaign for 100 per cent renewable energy.

 Cam Walker is Friends of the Earth Australia’s campaigns coordinator.
-Cam has been active on environment and climate justice issues for more than 20 years.
-He has lectured Environmental Politics and Change Theory at RMIT University, and is currently working with communities on the issue of coal seam gas and new coal proposals.
+Cam has been active on environment and climate justice issues for more than 25 years.
+He has lectured Environmental Politics and Change Theory at RMIT University, and is currently working with Victorian communities to protect farmland from unconventional gas and fracking, as well as new coal developments.
 You can follow Cam’s Twitter feed at twitter.com/cam_walker